 Hey!!!!
-I’m Rachel Hillinger and am the Food Product Sales Coordinator here at MacFarlane Pheasants!
+I’m Rachel Atherton and I am the Global Marketing Director here at MacFarlane Pheasants!
 I started July 2013 and I’m here to answer any pheasant food questions you may have and hopefully sell you some of our delicious pheasant.
 I also help with our ‘IT’ needs so we can keep all our systems running correctly.

 I’m originally from Clinton, Iowa.
 I graduated from Monmouth College with a degree in International Business with an emphasis in Marketing.
 I studied/lived in Paris for a semester!
 After college, I moved to Durango, Colorado to live the dream and ski/snowboard my heart out.
 I now live in Madison, Wisconsin and enjoy it very much.